There’s not a soul on this earth that has taught me more about prayer than my children and grandchildren.

 4.)
 There is absolutely no reason to be embarrassed about talking to God–out loud.
 Nothing is sweeter than hearing the sound of a child’s honest prayer.
 Nothing is more moving than praying with someone you love.
 Personal, private prayer is essential; joining in prayer with another is a powerful force to be reckoned with!

-Just the other day, this same four-year old grandson hurt his toe on the bottom of a door and insisted that he needed a band-aid (the cure-all for boo-boo’s), and because he still needed to put his shoes on so he could go to the park, instantly said, “Okay, now let’s pray!”
-As we prayed for his big toe, tears welled up in this Nana’s heart that at such a young age, he was trusting the Great Physician.
+Just the other day, this same four-year old grandson hurt his toe on the bottom of a door and insisted that he needed a band-aid (the cure-all for boo-boo’s).
+Because he still needed to put his shoes on so he could go to the park, he immediately said, “Okay, now let’s pray!”
+As we prayed for his big toe, tears welled up in this Nana’s eyes that at such a young age, he was trusting the Great Physician.

 Jan Johnson, in Enjoying the Presence of God, says it this way: